-- a) The hours of voting shall be as indicated by Board resolution. - b) The candidates receiving the largest number of votes or, in the alternative, the largest number of votes for each specific vacancy, shall be declared elected in accordance with Education Law. - c) At least ten (10) days prior to the election, the Board shall appoint at least two (2) inspectors of election for each voting machine/ballot box, and set their salary. - d) The District Clerk or their designee shall attend the election and record the name and legal residence of each voter.
-The Clerk shall give notice immediately to each person declared elected to the Board, informing their of the election and their term of office. - e) Only qualified voters as determined by Education Law (Section 2012) may vote at any District meeting or election.
+- b) The notice of the annual District meeting must state that petitions nominating candidates for the Board of Education must be filed with the Clerk of the District not later than the thirtieth day preceding the election at which time the candidates so nominated are to be elected. - c) Voting will be by machine, and provision shall be made for the election by "write-in-vote" of any candidate not previously nominated.
+The position of candidates on ballots shall be determined by lot at a drawing conducted by the District Clerk on the day after the last filing.
+Candidates or their proxies may be present for the drawing. - d) The hours of voting shall be as indicated by Board resolution. - e) The candidates receiving the largest number of votes or, in the alternative, the largest number of votes for each specific vacancy, shall be declared elected in accordance with Education Law. - f) At least ten (10) days prior to the election, the Board shall appoint at least two (2) inspectors of election for each voting machine, and set their salary. - g) The District Clerk shall attend the election and record the name and legal residence of each voter.
+The Clerk shall give notice immediately to each person declared elected to the Board, informing their of the election and their term of office. - h) Only qualified voters as determined by Education Law (Section 2012) may vote at any District meeting or election.

-BOARD OF EDUCATION MEMBERS: CANDIDATES AND CAMPAIGNING (cont'd)
+SUBJECT: BOARD OF EDUCATION MEMBERS: NOMINATION AND ELECTION (Cont'd.)

-- f) No electioneering will be allowed within one hundred (100) feet of the polling place. - g) When a term of office expires at the end of a school year and the office has become vacant at the time of election, the person elected to fill the new full term vacancy also fills the remaining days of the previous term, beginning their term of office immediately upon completion of the vote tally. - h) Provision shall be made for the election by "write-in-vote" of any candidate not previously nominated.
+- i) No electioneering will be allowed within one hundred (100) feet of the polling place. - j) When a term of office expires at the end of a school year and the office has become vacant at the time of election, the person elected to fill the new full term vacancy also fills the remaining days of the previous term, beginning their term of office immediately upon election.